THE BEATLES COLLECTION

 In parallel one could still purchase the 'standard' blue box, which remained the main set until December 1988, when EMI (Australia) issued the digitally remastered vinyl catalogue in a UK-made wooden roll top box.
 Now included was Magical Mystery Tour and the two-disc Past Masters, as well as a glossy 59-page book.

 Between 1978 and 1988 some 80,000 sets had been sold.
 The collection entered the album charts a year after release, in December 1979, where it reached #33 across 11 weeks.
-It re-entered the charts again the following December, this time reaching #38 across 8 weeks.
+It re-entered the charts again two week's after John Lennon's death in December 1980, this time reaching #38 across 8 weeks.

 Please visit each individual album page for more information.